 Our audits were conducted for the purpose of forming an opinion on the consolidated financial statements as a whole.
-The schedule of grant approvals for the year ended December 31, 2016, the consolidating statements of financial position and activities as of and for the years ended December 31, 2016 and 2015, and the Welcome Back Veterans (a fund of the Robert R. McCormick Foundation) schedule of changes in fund balance for the year ended December 31, 2016, are presented for the purposes of additional analysis and are not a required part of the consolidated financial statements.
+The schedule of grant approvals for the year ended December 31, 2017, the consolidating statements of financial position and activities as of and for the years ended December 31, 2017 and 2016, are presented for the purposes of additional analysis and are not a required part of the consolidated financial statements.
 The accompanying consolidating information is presented for purposes of additional analysis, rather than to present the financial position and results of operations of the individual entities.
-Such supplementary information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the consolidated financial statements.
-The information has been subjected to the auditing procedures applied in the audits of the consolidated financial statements and certain additional procedures.
+Such supplementary information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the consolidated financial statements. information has been subjected to the auditing procedures applied in the audits of the consolidated financial statements and certain additional procedures.
 These additional procedures included comparing and reconciling the information directly to the underlying accounting and other records used to prepare the consolidated financial statements or to the consolidated financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
 In our opinion, the supplementary information is fairly stated, in all material respects, in relation to the consolidated financial statements as a whole.